djpandit007/turbo-invention/Section8-StatePersistence.md

 The Storage Class automatically creates a Persistent Storage so we don't have to.

+## 116: Why Stateful Sets?

+Stateful sets are similar to deployment sets.
+As is, they create pods based on templates.
+They can scale up and scale down.
+They can perform rolling updates and rollbacks.

+There are differences though:

+- With stateful sets, pods are created in a sequential order.
+After the first pod is deployed, it must be in a running and ready state before the next pod is deployed.
+- Stateful sets assign a unique ordinal index to each pod starting from zero and incrementing by 1.
+Each pod gets a unique name derived from this index combined with the stateful set name.
+We can be sure that the first pod in any stateful set is always going to be name of the stateful set followed by zero.
+  Stateful sets maintain a sticky identity for each of their pods.

+Stateful sets should be used if our instances need to come up in a particular order or if the instances need a stable name.

+## 117: Stateful Sets Introduction

+The template definition for stateful set is similar to a deployment.
+Stateful sets require a headless service name to be specified.

 ## Noteworthy Commands

 `kubectl get persistentvolume` will show all persistent volumes.